 General Campus Safety

 Because of Bethel’s strong commitment to being a community of people who trust and respect each other, you can feel safe on the campus.
+Read the report on campus crime and fire statistics.
 However, this does not mean that reasonable safeguards should not be taken.
 All members of the community are encouraged to observe the following:

 - Be aware of your surroundings.

 - If walking in less well lighted areas after dark, carry a flashlight or walk with a companion.